Dead1yMouth/School-notes/Деловые комуникации/lecture №1.md

 7. Courtesy (Учтивость): Communicate with politeness and respect.
 Show appreciation for the recipient's time and attention, and avoid using offensive or disrespectful language.

 ## Models of communication
+---
 ### Bull's eye theory:
 One sided communication.
 Actively participates one side of communication.

 ### Ping Pong theory:
 Two sided communication.
 All participants are active.
 All are on equal terms.
 ## Components of communication.
+---
 1. Source of communication.
 2. Message of communication.
-3. Channel of communication.
-(Visual channel, Audio channel, written channel) => most frequently used.
+3. Channel of communication => Visual channel, Audio channel, written channel => most frequently used and etc.
 4. Receiver.
 5. Feed back.
 6. Environment.
-Phisical conditions around surrounding you.
+Physical conditions around surrounding you.
+7. Context - Linguistic context - only about words.
+Extra linguistic context - about words and addition components.
+8. Interference - Environmental conditions interfering communication => Noises, time etc.

+## Barriers of communications
+---
+1. Physical barrier.
+2. Semantic barrier.
+3. Language barier